celo-org/docs/blog/03-04-2023-creating-a-twitter-like-decentralized-application-on-celo-using-solidity/creating-a-twitter-like-decentralized-application-on-celo-using-solidity.md

 ## Intro to Solidity

-***Solidity is an object-oriented programming language for writing smart contracts.
+According to Wikipedia, ***Solidity is an object-oriented programming language for writing smart contracts.
 It is used for implementing smart contracts on various blockchain platforms, most notably, Ethereum.***

- <p align="right">- Wikipedia</p>

 Solidity is an advanced programming language for implementing smart contracts on EVM (Ethereum Virtual Machine).
 It is highly influenced by Javascript, C++, and Python and was created by Gavin Wood.
 It is a statically typed language where variables are explicitly declared.